imrushi/imrushi.github.io/content/posts/create-github-action.md

         -draft=${{ inputs.draft }}
       shell: bash

+# it will be used in GitHub Marketplace next to action name
 branding:
   icon: "book-open"
   color: "blue"
 {{< /code >}}
 <!-- prettier-ignore-end -->

 This time, I thought everything looked good.
-But I was getting this error: `FATA[2023-09-29T11:17:24Z] repository does not exist`.
-This error was generated from binary; it was not able to find the `.git` directory.
+But I was getting this error: `FATA[2023-09-29T11:17:24Z] repository does not exist` - it was generated from binary; it was not able to find the `.git` directory.
 I was using it to take the latest commit message.

 The conclusion for me was that I was not going to use the `composite actions`.
 Now I have two options: